Doxense/foundationdb-dotnet-client/README.md

 * While the .NET API supports UUIDs in the Tuple layer, none of the other bindings currently do.
 As a result, packed Tuples with UUIDs will not be able to be unpacked in other bindings.
 * The LINQ API is still a work in progress, and may change a lot.
 Simple LINQ queries, like Select() or Where() on the result of range queries (to convert Slice key/values into oter types) should work.
 * You cannot unload the fdb C native client from the process once the netork thread has started.
 You can stop the network thread once, but it does not support being restarted.
+This can cause problems when running under ASP.NET.
 * FoundationDB does not support long running batch or range queries if they take too much time.
 Such queries will fail with a 'past_version' error.
 * See https://foundationdb.com/documentation/known-limitations.html for other known limitations of the FoundationDB database.